cryptocopycats/awesome-cryptokitties-bubble/README.md

 * Additional funds in your wallet to allow the transactions to occur.

+**Q: What's the population?
+How many gen0 kitties will there be?**

+A: 50_000 – Every 15 minutes a new gen0 kitty gets added until reaching a limit of 50_000.

 **Q: What make's a kitty good?**

+A: The generation, cooldown speed, traits, and all affect the overall price and desirability of the kitties.
-A: Generally, anything gen(eration) 0/1/2/3/4, with fast/swift/snappy/brisk is a good kitty.
+Generally, anything gen(eration) 0/1/2/3/4, with fast/swift/snappy/brisk is a good kitty.
 Rare traits make it even better.
-The generation, cooldown speed, traits, and all affect the overall price and desirability of the kitties.

 **Generation.** The best generation of kitty is Gen 0.
 The lower the generation number, the better starting cooldown the kitty is born with.